 STATEMENT & BIO

+My work is a celebration of the inherent beauty of the natural order of things.
 As a life-long painter, I have in recent years begun working with the experimental photographic process of cyanotype, in which the interplay of sunlight and shadow during the exposure parallels the painting process.
 Like my painting, my current mixed-media practice draws inspiration from natural forms.
 I seek out wild places where I can work outdoors using materials sourced directly from the surroundings, and allow time- and weather-based natural phenomena to influence each piece.
 I seek to capture both the ephemeral beauty of unique environments and the passage of time in nature.
 When I bring these works back to the studio, I often enhance them with meditative mark-making and the addition of pigments, inks, wax, and embroidery.

 By engaging with materials that are responsive to the elements, I feel a deep connection with place on both a microscopic and macroscopic level, and seek to represent the vast and the infinitesimal as a unified whole in my work.
 I also enjoy a sense of freedom in experimenting with materials and surrendering control in working with unpredictable elements.